Empfehlungen

 Kafai and Burke describe contemporary examples of computational participation: students who code not for the sake of coding but to create games, stories, and animations to share; the emergence of youth programming communities; the practices and ethical challenges of remixing (rather than starting from scratch); and the move beyond stationary screens to programmable toys, tools, and textiles.

-- A shift from code to actual applications: The first question for educators and learners alike is no longer a matter of what programming language is “right” but rather what we ultimately want to make; this is the starting point for creation.
+The book Connected Code: Why Children Need to Learn Programming (Kafai & Burke, 2014) details this shift from computational thinking to computational participation across four dimensions:- A shift from code to actual applications: The first question for educators and learners alike is no longer a matter of what programming language is “right” but rather what we ultimately want to make; this is the starting point for creation.

 - A shift from tools to communities: There is no shortage of introductory coding tools available, but which ones best facilitate sharing such content?
 A supportive and resourceful community is, in fact, a tool in and of itself, and developing schools and classrooms around these virtual spaces is an important next step.